maeroso/hoop-proxy/README.md

 # Hoop Proxy Manager

-Hoop Proxy Manager is a Swift-based application designed to manage Hoop proxy connections.
+Hoop Proxy Manager is an application designed to manage Hoop proxy connections.
 It uses the Hoop CLI to authenticate and make connections.

 ## Requirements
 - macOS 13 Ventura or later